 It should be noted that the United States had intercepted the order from the Japanese command sending the Shinyo Maru to Zamboanga.
 Someone misinterpreted the order as saying the ship would be transporting “750 military personnel” instead of “750 military prisoners” to Manila.
 The U.S.S.
 Paddle was sent to the area to intercept the ship.

 On September 4, the POWs were transferred onto the Shinyo Maru.
-250 POWs were put in the ship’s smaller hold while 500 POWs were put into its larger hold.
+250 POWs were put in the ship’s smaller hold, while the 500 POWs were put into its larger hold.
 That night, bombs from American planes landed alongside the ship rocking and shaking it.
-The POWs prayed for the ship would be hit.
+The POWs prayed that the ship would be hit by a bomb

 The surviving POWs found that the hatch cover had been blown off the hold by the explosion.
 As the water level rose, they were able to climb out.
 Seven Japanese officers were on the bridge with rifles.
 As the POWs emerged from the hold, they picked them off.
 The lucky POWs made it through their fire and dove into the water.

-According to the POWs in the water, the Shinyo Maru began to capsize on its port side.
+According to the POWs in the water, the Shinyo Maru began to capsize.
 There was a tremendous crushing sound and the ship seemed to bend upward in the middle.
 The ship split in two and sunk into the sea.